Aili Vint was born in 1941, 25. April in Rakvere, Estonia.

 This project curated by Maria Arusoo is centred around the theme of the female body in Aili Vint’s prints and the Serbian artist Ivana Bašić’s sculptures.

-Estonian Art 1918–2018” is an exhibition of the Art Museum of Estonia and the National Tretyakov Gallery, combining Estonian art of the last hundred years from the collections of the two museums Olid eksponeeritud need 3 tööd
+Estonian Art 1918–2018” is an exhibition of the Art Museum of Estonia and the National Tretyakov Gallery, combining Estonian art of the last hundred years from the collections of the two museums.

 The Atlantic Sea 1981 Oil on canvas 175 x 200 cm Tretjakov Gallery

-2016 Soviet Hippies are present at the two exhibitions: PEACE AND LOVE at Malmö Moderna Museetisses and
+2016 Exhibition Soviet Hippies.
+PEACE AND LOVE at Malmö Moderna Museet.

-2016 Soviet Hippies, psychedelic underground of 1970s, Estonia, at London's Red Gallery
+2016 Soviet Hippies.
+Psychedelic underground of 1970s in Estonia, at London's Red Gallery.

 Soviet Hippies, a new exhibition at London's Red Gallery, takes visitors back to Soviet Estonia to step into a parallel universe — the hippie movement that existed within the Brezhnev regime.
 Curated by KIWA and Terje Toomistu, the exhibition is based on an in-depth anthropological study, which saw the pair interview 15 people who were part of the hippie movement in the “Soviet West”, as Estonia was known owing to its bohemian feel and rock music scene.
 Visitors to Soviet Hippies will be able to get a privileged insight into the experience of this generation, with the interview films and a rich array of archive photography due to be shown at the exhibition.